-Two deaths in 24 hours - one person in court on murder charge and one person on the run
+Two deaths in 24 hours - man in court on murder charge and one person on the run

 "He kept things pretty quiet, but since he's gone it is all starting up again.
 It was very quiet for some time and now it is getting a bit rough.
 I'm not frightened though."

-She didn't hear anything last night when the incident occurred, but said this morning police remained at the scene and had put up a tent.
+She didn't hear anything last night, but said this morning police remained at the scene and had put up a tent.

-Detective Senior Sergeant William Loughrin said police were continuing to study the scene of the man's death today - a forensic examination that would likely continue into next week.
+Detective Senior Sergeant William Loughrin said police a forensic examination of the scene would likely continue into next week.

 "Police are conducting inquiries to locate the alleged offender and we are committed to resolving this matter as quickly as possible," he said.

 Police launched a homicide investigation into the man's death almost immediately.
-A post mortem examination will be undertaken tomorrow.
+A post-mortem examination will be done tomorrow.

-Loughrin said police wanted to speak to anyone who say people or vehicles coming or going from 8 Slim St in Hamilton between 5.30pm and 5.45pm.
+Loughrin said police wanted to speak to anyone who saw people or vehicles coming or going from 8 Slim St in Hamilton between 5.30pm and 5.45pm.

-Meanwhile, a 37-year-old man has appeared in North Shore District Court charged with the murder of another man and of causing grievous bodily harm to one other.
+Meanwhile, a 37-year-old man has appeared in North Shore District Court charged with the murder of another man and of causing grievous bodily harm to one other after a reported assault at Akoranga Drive early on Thursday evening.

 The man accused of the attacks has had his name, occupation and address suppressed.
-He was ordered to appear in court again later this month.
+He was ordered to appear in court this month.

-Court documents show the man has been charged with the murder of one man and causing grievous bodily harm to another person.
-They cannot be named but the person who died is believed to have been an international student who travelled to New Zealand for study.
+He cannot be named but the person who died is believed to have been an international student.

 A witness told the Herald a man was heard screaming "Help, help, help me" before police arrived at the house.